yegor256/blog/_posts/2014/oct/2014-10-07-stop-chatting-start-coding.md

 XDSD projects.
 We don't do meetings or conference calls.
 We never discuss any technical issues on Skype or by phone.

-{% quote Every hour spent by a team member is traceable to the line of code produced %}
+{% quote Every hour spent by a team member is traceable to the line of code produced. %}

 So, how do we resolve problems and share information?